PaulWebster/RadioFrance/README.md

 You can also access the list of stations and schedules from the "My Apps" or "Radio" menu item in LMS (you can configure which one it appears under).

 **FIP stations supported:**
-FIP (including regional variants while they last), FIP ...
-Rock, Jazz, Groove, Monde, Electro, Reggae, Tout Nouveau, Pop, Metal, Hip-Hop --
+FIP, FIP ...
+Rock, Jazz, Groove, Monde, Electro, Reggae, Tout Nouveau, Pop, Metal, Hip-Hop, Sacré français ! --

 **France Musique stations supported:**
 France Musique